Need help? Call Us: (956) 712-2156

 Think about comfort, safety, and cost.
 Both options have pros and cons.
 Knowing their price differences helps you make the right choice.

 Finding quality care that fits your budget is possible.
 You don’t have to spend more than you need.
-Knowing how to save on caregiver costs helps many families get the care their loved ones deserve without extra stress.
+Knowing how to reduce caregiver costs helps many families access the care their loved ones deserve without added stress.

 Hiring a caregiver directly may be less expensive because you avoid agency fees.
 But you must handle taxes, schedules, and background checks.
 Agencies charge more but handle these details on your behalf.
-They also provide trained caregivers, which can save money in the long run by avoiding costly mistakes associated with poor hires.
+They also provide trained caregivers, which can save money over time by avoiding costly mistakes associated with poor hires.

 Check if your loved one has long-term care insurance.
 This insurance can help cover part of the cost of home healthcare.
 Veterans and their families may be eligible for special benefits that help cover the costs of caregivers.
 Some Medicaid programs also help cover home care costs, but they typically have strict eligibility requirements.